Church-Plugins/cp-library/README.md

 * Enhancement: new Template builder to generate shortcodes
 * Enhancement: updates to Filters and additional settings
 * Enhancement: Allow modifying Season and Topic terms
+* Update: Do not automatically set Series to draft when no sermons are published

 #### 1.2.5
 * Fix javascript error by enclosing filter js in enclosure